pycopia/ssh2-python3/README.rst

 * Thread safe - GIL is released as much as possible
 * Very low overhead
 * Super fast as a consequence of the excellent C library it uses and prodigious use of native code
-* Object oriented - memory freed automatically and safely as objects are garbage collected by Python
+* Object oriented - memory freed automatically and safely as objects are garbage collected by Python, and uses Python's memory allocator.
 * Use Python semantics where applicable, such as context manager and iterator support for opening and reading from SFTP file handles
 * Raise errors as Python exceptions
 * Provide access to ``libssh2`` error code definitions